argimenes/speedy-ts-reactive/docs/architecture/PERSISTENCE_AND_HISTORY.md

 Authored Blocks should carry a stable `id`. `TreeCommands.insert` runs `prepareNewBlockIdentities`, so newly inserted authored definitions receive IDs if needed.
 Copy/detach operations follow explicit identity-remapping rules.
 Durable history and linked references depend on authored IDs; `NodeKey`, `ContentKey`, and runtime `PlacementKey` are not substitutes.

 The codec preserves unknown payload/type data.
-At rendering time an unregistered `viewType` falls back to `UnknownBlockView`; registering the type later makes it render normally.
+At rendering time an unregistered `viewType` falls back to `UnknownBlockView`; activating the type when constructing a fresh editor restores its registered behavior.
+Hot registration into a running document is not a Stage 1 guarantee.
 A DTO with no type normalizes as `unknown-block`.

 Legacy aliases `main-list-block` and `membrane-block` normalize to `document-block`.
 Codecs also preserve omitted/null/present collection shape where possible.
 Avoid post-processing encoded JSON in an extension; that risks breaking these compatibility details.

 Inline images are a special case: a Standoff paragraph is no longer representable as only legacy `text` when its inline stream contains non-text atoms.
 The codec refuses loss unless an explicit lossy export context is used.

+## Feature absence is not data removal

+The authored state of a hosted Block is serialized independently of its executable type.
+The Timer pilot verifies unknown fields, Block/standoff properties, child content and opaque relations with the module enabled, disabled and physically absent.
+Its clocks, audio handles, mount resources and local drafts never enter the DTO.
+See the [wire fixture](../../src/block-tree/test-support/unknown-feature-document.ts) and [absence test](../../src/rendering/unknown-feature.test.tsx).

+Known structural format rules remain available even when their feature UI is absent.
+Optional registration must not change owned-relation decoding or strip unfamiliar data.
+Stage 1 adds no serializer plugin system.

 ## Ordinary undo/redo